javipacheco/rekkit/README.md

 - [X] First approach
 - [ ] Write README :-)
 - [ ] Tests :-)
-- [ ] Retrieve the internal state when the actor is started using `akka-persistence`
+- [ ] Retrieve the internal state when the actor is started.
+Something like `akka-persistence`

 # License